What’s the Difference Between Soundproofing and Sound Dampening?

-Sound dampening happens when you remove vibration energy from a structure or system by changing the sources producing the vibration.
+Sound dampening, which is also sometimes referred to as sound deadening, happens when you remove vibration energy from a structure or system by changing the sources producing the vibration.
 For example, you have a concrete wall in your home, and you line it with felt.
-Lining the wall in your room with felt reduces the wall’s vibrational frequency.
+Lining the wall in your room with felt reduces the wall’s vibrational frequency, thereby dampening or deadening, sound within the room.

 Materials vibrate differently according to their physical properties, and they have natural frequencies and vibration frequencies.
 A material’s natural frequency is how fast it vibrates when there is no outside force acting on it.
 Its vibrational frequency is how quickly it vibrates when an external force acts on it.